adarshbalu/twilio_flutter/README.md

 # Twilio Flutter

-A Flutter package for both android and iOS which helps developers with Twilio API services.
+A Flutter package for all platforms that helps developers with Twilio API services.

 ## Features

 * Send SMS programmatically;
 * Get all SMS related to a Twilio account;
 * Get more info on each SMS sent from a Twilio account;
+* Send MMS programmatically;
 * Send WhatsApp messages programmatically;